CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 ### Base Model Regression Table

+Below, we provide the regression table presented in Agarwal et al. (2021) for comparison to the robustness checks.

    |                                    | CVD (April 19, 2021)         |  FVD 2019    |
 |------------------------------------|------------------------------|--------------|
 | Economic Stability                 |                              |              |